Chart Color Schemes

 Health performance in Rosemeadow is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Rosemeadow faces significant health challenges with common health conditions being somewhat prevalent across the board, but to a considerably higher degree among older age cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population (~4392 people), compared to the national average of 55.3%.
+Rosemeadow faces significant health challenges with common health conditions prevalent among its residents, particularly among older age cohorts.
+Approximately 50% (~4257 people) have private health cover, compared to the national average of 55.7%.

-The most common medical conditions in the area are asthma and mental health issues, impacting 9.6% and 9.0% of residents respectively.
-Sixty-six point one percent of residents declare themselves completely clear of medical ailments, compared to 70.3% across Greater Sydney.
-Fourteen point zero percent of residents are aged 65 and over (1235 people).
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The most common medical conditions are asthma and mental health issues, affecting 9.6% and 9.0% of residents respectively.
+However, 66.1% report being completely clear of medical ailments, compared to 70.3% across Greater Sydney.
+Rosemeadow has 14.0% (1197 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health